Last Night at Mom’s House

 Nearly exactly a year after the last time I saw her, my brother, Tristan, and I met at my mom’s house.
 It was November, 2020.
 We had a week to finish cleaning out the house and put it up on the market to sell.

-We brought recording equipment in order to document the last time we would play music in the house.
+We decided to record the last time we would play music together in the house.
 The instruments we played were two guitars that I had left there years ago.
 One was a student model classical guitar, covered in the residue of various stickers and other things that horrified my guitar teacher.
 The other was an old steel-string acoustic that I had played for years in the punk band Tristan and I had in high school.
 This guitar was in particularly bad shape, with a large split down the middle of the top, though somehow it still sounds exactly as I remember it.

 Tristan and I taught each other to play music in this house.
 The first band either of us played in was the band we formed together as adolescents.
 The first regular venue we played was the basement of this house, where we and our weirdo friends would throw parties and showcase all of the strange sounds we’d invented.
-Mom loved the noise, and she love the weirdos.
 Both Tristan and I went on to pursue music seriously in our own separate ways.
 Still, there is something particular to the way that we play together that is different from how we play with others: something that comes out of playing with someone since they were in middle school.

-The recordings we made at Mom’s house aren’t an act of mourning, though her death was present in everything we did that week.
+The recordings aren’t an act of mourning, though our mother’s death was present in everything we did that week.
 They are maybe, instead, an act of communing.
-They’re an attempt to conjure, one last time, together, what we were losing.
-What was lost wasn’t sad, it was joyful.
-Our time playing music together in that house was joyful.
-Our mother was a joyful person.
-For me these recordings are the feeling of togetherness that has been so lacking in all of this separation and isolation.
+They’re an attempt to conjure, one last time, together, some of what we were losing.